arneBersch/Zoeglfrex/docs/reference.md

 ### Model Attribute 3.2 Set (Tilt Range)
 If your Model supports the Tilt Attribute, you should set its Tilt Range so that Positions are rendered correctly.
 The Tilt Range is given in degree.

+### Model Attribute 4.1 Set (Minimal Zoom)
+If your Model supports the Zoom Attribute, you should set its Minimal and Maximal Zoom so that the Zoom can be rendered correctly.
+This value is given in degree.

+### Model Attribute 4.2 Set (Maximal Zoom)
+If your Model supports the Zoom Attribute, you should set its Minimal and Maximal Zoom so that the Zoom can be rendered correctly.
+This value is given in degree.

 ## Fixtures
 If no Fixture Attribute is given, the standard Attribute 3 will be used.